schplitt/schplitt.me/content/index.md

 # schplitt

-Hi, I am Jakob, a :Icon{name="twemoji:flag-germany" } German software developer currently working in industrial automation and IIoT.
+Hi, I am Jakob, a :Icon{name="twemoji:flag-germany"} German software developer, currently working in industrial automation and IIoT.

-My passions lie in web development with the :SLink{icon="logos:typescript-icon" text="TypeScript" to="https://www.typescriptlang.org/"} ecosystem.
+I'm passionate about web development with :SLink{icon="logos:typescript-icon" text="TypeScript" to="https://www.typescriptlang.org/"}.

-As a developer, I am most interested in the technologies around the :SLink{icon="logos:vue" text="Vue" to="https://vuejs.org/"} ecosystem, like :SLink{icon="logos:nuxt-icon" text="Nuxt" to="https://nuxt.com/"} and :SLink{icon="unjs:nitro" text="Nitro" to="https://nitro.build/"}.
-As well as related tools like :SLink{icon="logos:vitejs" text="Vite" to="https://vite.dev/"}, :SLink{icon="logos:vitest" text="Vitest" to="https://vitest.dev/"} and more...
+I primarily work within the :SLink{icon="logos:vue" text="Vue" to="https://vuejs.org/"} ecosystem, including :SLink{icon="logos:nuxt-icon" text="Nuxt" to="https://nuxt.com/"} and :SLink{icon="unjs:nitro" text="Nitro" to="https://nitro.build/"}, along with tools like :SLink{icon="logos:vitejs" text="Vite" to="https://vite.dev/"} and :SLink{icon="logos:vitest" text="Vitest" to="https://vitest.dev/"}.

-But I have previously worked with :SLink{icon="logos:angular-icon" text="Angular" to="https://angular.dev/"} and :SLink{icon="logos:c-sharp" text="C#" to="https://dotnet.microsoft.com/en-us/languages/csharp"} / :SLink{icon="logos:dotnet" text=".Net" to="https://dotnet.microsoft.com/en-us/"} too.
+I also have experience working with :SLink{icon="logos:angular-icon" text="Angular" to="https://angular.dev/"}, as well as :SLink{icon="logos:c-sharp" text="C#" to="https://dotnet.microsoft.com/en-us/languages/csharp"} and :SLink{icon="logos:dotnet" text=".Net" to="https://dotnet.microsoft.com/en-us/"}.

-This place is my personal blog where I write about my experiences and thoughts about web development.
+This blog is where I share my experiences and thoughts on web development and technology.
+Most of my posts will focus on these topics, though I may occasionally write about unrelated subjects as well.
-So you will mostly find articles about these topics here, though it may also be completely unrelated stuff to the ecosystem or web development in general.

-Outside of work, I spend most of my time with my family, or bouldering.
+Outside of work, I spend most of my time with my family or bouldering.

-If you have any questions or are interested in working with me, you can find me on :SLink{icon="logos:github-icon" text="Github" to="https://github.com/schplitt"} :SLink{icon="logos:x" text="X" to="https://x.com/schplitt"} :SLink{icon="logos:twitch" text="Twitch" to="https://www.twitch.tv/schplitt"}
+If you want to connect, you can find me on:

+:SLink{icon="logos:github-icon" text="GitHub" to="https://github.com/schplitt"} :SLink{icon="logos:x" text="X" to="https://x.com/schplitt"} :SLink{icon="logos:twitch" text="Twitch" to="https://www.twitch.tv/schplitt"}

-or via mail at :SLink{icon="logos:google-gmail" text="schplitt.contact@gmail.com" to="mailto:schplitt.contact@gmail.com"}.
+Or reach out via email at :SLink{icon="logos:google-gmail" text="schplitt.contact@gmail.com" to="mailto:schplitt.contact@gmail.com"}.